ahasha/ahasha.github.io/content/posts/dags/index.md

 date: 2023-02-07T08:18:03-05:00
 draft: false
 weight: 2
+tags: ["dag"]
 ---

 One of the themes that has motivated my career is helping Data Scientists be more productive by adopting best practices from software engineering.
 Data Scientists are often professional-quality data analysts with self-taught programming skills.
-They're smart enough to create a lot of complexity without having the training to manage it efficiently.
+They're smart enough to create a lot of complexity without always having the training to manage it efficiently.
 "DAGs" are a key tool that should be in every Data Science Team's toolbox.

 ### My cautionary tale

-{{< admonition tip "Not in the mood for a motivating personal story?" false >}}
+{{< admonition tip "Not in the mood for a motivating personal story?" true >}}
 Skip to the ["so what"](#dag-answer)
 {{< /admonition >}}